Accident Lawyer

 Skokie, Illinois Laws Protecting Bicycle Accident Victims

 Illinois Vehicle Code §11-1003.1 states that motor vehicle drivers must exercise extra caution around cyclists to prevent crashes.
-They must thoroughly check their surroundings, give a bicycle at least three feet of space, and warn bikers before they pass them.
+They must thoroughly check their surroundings, give a bicycle at least three feet of space, and warn cyclists before passing.
 Those who injure a cyclist can be charged with a felony.

 Skokie Municipal Code §106-38 notes that the city adheres to the Illinois Vehicle Code, including penalties and fines.